Null hypersurfaces and trapping horizons: Marginally (Outer) Trapped Submanifolds

 \begin{proposition} Let $x:(M,g,\mathscr{N}_F)\to\R^{n+2}_1$ be a Monge null hypersurface endowed with its generic UCC-rigging $\mathscr{N}_F$.
 Then, the screen distribution is integrable with leaves the level sets of the function $F$, and a leaf $S$ is a Marginally (Outer) Trapped Submanifold if and only if $F$ is harmonic on $S$. \end{proposition}

-\begin{theorem} A Monge null hypersurface $M\to\R^{n+2}_1$ graph of a function $F$ is a trapping horizon if and only if $F$ is harmonic. \end{theorem}
+\begin{theorem} A Monge null hypersurface $M\to\R^{n+2}_1$ graph of a function $F$ is a MOTT if and only if $F$ is harmonic. \end{theorem}

-\begin{proof} If $M$ is a trapping horizon then, there exists a foliation of $M$ by MOTSs of $\R^{n+2}_1$.
+\begin{proof} If $M$ is a MOTT then, there exists a foliation of $M$ by MOTSs of $\R^{n+2}_1$.
 The distribution of this foliation can be set as well as a screen distribution on $M$.
 By Proposition \ref{prominimal} and Definition \ref{minimal}, $M$ is minimal and it follows from equality (\ref{s1}) that $F$ is harmonic.
-Conversely if $F$ is harmonic then endowed $M$ with the generic UCC-rigging, it follows from Proposition \ref{promots} that the screen distribution is integrable and leaves are MOTSs.
-Meaning that $M$ is a trapping horizon. \end{proof}
+Conversely, if $F$ is harmonic then endowed $M$ with the generic UCC-rigging, it follows from Proposition \ref{promots} that the screen distribution is integrable and leaves are MOTSs.
+Meaning that $M$ is a MOTT. \end{proof}

-From now on, $(\Bm(c),\bg)$ is a $(n+2)-$dimensional spacetime with constant sectional curvature $c\in\R$, and $x:(M,g,N)\to(\Bm(c),\bg)$ is a SIC-rigged null hypersurface.
+From now on, $(\Bm(c),\bg)$ is an $(n+2)-$dimensional Lorentzian manifold with constant sectional curvature $c\in\R$, and $x:(M,g,N)\to(\Bm(c),\bg)$ is a SIC-rigged null hypersurface.
 From here, Gauss-Codazzi equations (\ref{geqs4})-(\ref{geqs8}) become

 for all $X,Y,Z,T\in\Gamma(S(TM))$.
 From equations (\ref{geqs13}) and (\ref{geqs14}) above, the following result is straightforward.